MaximilianLloyd/patternvault.nvim/README.md

 ## ⇁ The Problem:
-You're working on a codebase and write an clever search and replace pattern, but you change machines or lose track of it somehow.
+You're working on a big codebase and write a clever search and replace pattern, but you change machines or lose track of it somehow.
 Darn it!

 ## ⇁ The Solution:
-The ability to persist your patterns and access them easily.
+The ability to persist your patterns and access them easily with a human-readable name.

 ## ⇁ Installation: